 Results For District 1 and Paso Robles

 Local government is rarely fast or simple.
-Real progress requires coordination, planning, funding, consensus and persistence.
+Real progress requires coordination, planning, funding, persistence and consensus.

-As your Paso Robles City Councilmember for District 1, my role is to elevate community concerns, communicate clearly, and help move practical solutions forward.
+As your Paso Robles City Councilmember for District 1, my role is to elevate community concerns, communicate clearly, and advance practical solutions.

 A few examples of how accessible, solutions-oriented, and persistent leadership can help move community priorities forward.